-About the author: 150 words including official email id and ORCID id.
+About the author: 100 words bionote and full name, official email id, designation and ORCID.

 Style: APA (In-text citation; a few endnotes may be added if necessary)

 Once we receive your article, it will be send for peer review.
 Their responses and suggestions will be sent to the authors for further action.